Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Experiments

-\textbf{Ablation study.} We investigate the effectiveness of the spatial and temporal modules in Table \ref{tab:ablation}.
+\textbf{Effectiveness of each module.} We investigate the effectiveness of each module in Table \ref{tab:ablation}.
 Specifically, we conduct experiments by removing these modules.
-The model without these modules has performance drop, which demonstrates the importance of them.
-In addition, we investigate the performance by increasing the times of downscaling to 3.
-The model has comparable PSNR but with larger model size.
-Thus, we downscale the videos twice in the experiment.
+The model without these modules has a performance drop, which demonstrates the importance of each module.
+These results demonstrate the importance of our proposed flow refinement, multiscale architecture, mutual alignment and FGDP.

+\textbf{Ablation study on noise types.} To investigate the effectiveness of the noise types, we remove one noise degradation and compare the performance on our synthesized REDS4 with fixed blur and noise degradations.
+Here, we mainly consider blur degradations, camera noises, and video compression noises which usually require temporal information for better denoising.
+From Table \ref{tab:ablation_type}, training without any kind of noise leads to inferior performance, which demonstrates the dominant role.

+\textbf{Efficiency.} In Figure \ref{fig:diff} (d), we also compare the model size and runtime across different methods to evaluate the efficiency of networks.
+Our model achieves the best performance gains with a similar model size and runtime.
+In particular, for the largest noise level of 50, our model outperforms VRT \cite{liang2022vrt} with smaller model size and faster inference time.
+Our model yields a PSNR improvement of \textbf{0.72dB}.

+\textbf{Results of clipped noise image denoising.} We also train non-blind and blind models on clipped AWGN of DAVIS.
+In Table~\ref{tab:clip}, our model obtains the best performance under different noise levels.
+In addition, Table \ref{tab:comp_img} shows that our method has better performance than image restoration methods since our model exploits the temporal information.

+\textbf{Diversity of learned offsets.} We further visualize the diversity of the offsets and aligned features in Figure \ref{fig:diverse_flow}.
+With the refined flow and our proposed architecture, the diversity and quality of the offsets in the feature alignment can be increased.
+It means that the offset diversity helps the feature alignment to learn complementary offsets.
+In this way, it can alleviate the noise-occlusion issue and reduce warping errors.
+As a result, these offsets help yield better-warped features with more details during the feature propagation.

+\textbf{Different learning paradigms.} We also compare our method with unsupervised learning and self-supervised learning paradigms (\ie UDVD \cite{sheth2021unsupervised} and MF2F \cite{dewil2021self}) on DAVIS and Set8 datasets, as shown in Table \ref{tab:paradigm}.
+With the help of the ground-truth videos in the training, we are able to train a better model to map a noisy video to clean one.

+\textbf{Comparisons of flows.} The optical flows between the frames $\bI_t$ and $\bI_{t+2}$ can be calculated directly or in a second-order way ( the same as \cite{chan2021basicvsrpp}).
+We compare these two ways and show the visual quality of flows in the supplementary.
+The latter way causes the error will be accumulated in the propagation.
+In contrast, directly calculating the flow with our flow refinement has better performance.

+\textbf{Flow estimation robustness against noise.} The proposed method leads to more robust flow estimation in the presence of different noise levels.
+More analysis is in the supplementary.

+\textbf{Video visual quality comparison.} Quality of video denoising results can be better evaluated in the form of videos instead of images.
+In the supplementary, we provide more videos for comparison.